raphw/byte-buddy/README.md

 that [ship with the Java Class Library](http://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Proxy.html), Byte Buddy allows the creation of arbitrary classes and is not limited to implementing interfaces for the creation of runtime proxies.
-Furthermore, Byte Buddy offers a convenient API for changing classes either manually, using a Java agent or during a build
+Furthermore, Byte Buddy offers a convenient API for changing classes either manually, using a Java agent or during a build.

 In order to use Byte Buddy, one does not require an understanding of Java byte code or the [class file format](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html).
 In contrast, Byte Buddy’s API aims for code that is concise and easy to understand for everybody.
 Nevertheless, Byte Buddy remains fully customizable down